Irving Museums and Performing Arts

 Perfectly situated in the center of Dallas and Fort Worth, Irving provides unrivaled access to the region’s incredible array of cultural treasures.
 With the largest urban arts district in the country located nearby in Dallas, the thriving museum, theater, and arts scenes located in and around Irving have earned national and global acclaim.

 Museums in Irving offer up a fascinating history of the region, educate and inspire visitors, and tell the stories of many early Texans.
 No matter where your trip is taking you, take some time to explore the numerous museums in Irving.

-For the civic-minded, spend a morning digging through the fascinating Irving Archives.
-Located in the Irving Public Library, the archives house source material detailing the history of Irving and its residents.
+Spend a morning visiting the Irving Archives and Museum, which house source material detailing the history of Irving and its residents while the museum features an award-winning permanent exhibit about Irving's history as well as nationally-travelling temporary exhibitions.
 Next, head over to the Jackie Townsell Bear Creek Heritage Center, a facility created to honor the history of the area settled in 1850 by freed slaves.
 The Center is one of the finest repositories of African-American culture and heritage in Texas.

 A visit to Irving wouldn’t be complete until taking in The Mustangs of Las Colinas, one of the largest equestrian sculptures in the world.
 Adjacent to the sculpture, is the Mustangs of Las Colinas Museum.
 Finally, the Ruth Paine House Museum pays homage to President John F. Kennedy and his assassination, telling the story of this meaningful location where that tragic day began.